paula-herrera/raptormaps/README.md

 # Raptor Maps Challenge #

 Demo of app that the shows "live" location data of technicians.
+For the purposes of this demo, the map updates every 30 seconds to display the updated locations.

 ## Run App ##